African Nations Championship

-Since the 2014 edition, matches of every edition of this competition from qualification to the final will be computed to calculate the forthcoming FIFA World Rankings following its conclusion, which CAF exlaimed at the time as "an important step for the competition's development".
-At the time, FIFA considers the tournament "friendly" since it is restricted to players from local leagues to participate.
+Since the 2014 edition, matches of every edition of this tournament from qualification to the final will be computed to calculate the forthcoming FIFA World Rankings following its conclusion, which CAF exclaimed at the time as an important step for the competition's development.
+The tournament is played by players from local leagues.
 The tournament is held biennially and alternates with the Africa Cup of Nations.

 History

 Development

-The conception of this tournament came on 11 September 2007 during a CAF Executive Committee in Johannesburg, South Africa, with the aim unveiled as giving homegrown players opportunities to represent their nations and promote their home leagues globally.
-The tournament was approved and confirmed the following January before the 2008 Africa Cup of Nations in Ghana.
-After the tournament event in February, Ivory Coast succeeded in hosting the first edition unanimously by the Executive Committee led by then-CAF President, Issa Hayatou, beating firm-favorite countries like Sudan and Egypt.
-After this decision, the tournament dates were confirmed.
+The conception of this tournament came on 11 September 2007 during a CAF Executive Committee in Johannesburg, South Africa, with the aim being to give homegrown players opportunities to represent their nations and promote their home leagues globally.
+The tournament was approved and confirmed in January 2008 before that year's Africa Cup of Nations in Ghana.
+Following its conclusion of that tournament in February, CAF voted unanimously for Ivory Coast against firm-favorite countries like Sudan and Egypt to host the inaugural edition, after which the tournament dates and schedules were confirmed.

 Inauguration and commencement

-The qualifiers began on 29 March and concluded on 14 December 2008.
-During that period, seven teams joined Ivory Coast to play the tournament.
-On 22 February 2009, at the Stade Félix Houphouët-Boigny in Abidjan, the tournament kicked off.
-The first goal was scored by Zambian Given Singuluma against Ivory Coast.
+Qualification for the inaugural edition began on 29 March and concluded on 14 December 2008, which ended with seven teams joining Ivory Coast at the inaugural edition.
+The inaugural tournament match kicked off between Zambia and Ivory Coast on 22 February 2009 at the Felix Houphouet Boigny Stadium in Abidjan with Zambian Given Singuluma scoring the tournament's first goal.
 In Group A, Zambia and Senegal qualified at the expense of Tanzania and Ivory Coast.
-In Group B, Ghana and the Democratic Republic of the Congo were able to qualify, while Zimbabwe and Libya were unable to advance to the next round.
+In Group B, Ghana and DR Congo qualified for the knockout stages with Zimbabwe and Libya eliminated.

-In the semi-finals, Senegal and Ghana faced each other, which was decided by a penalty shoot-out, the qualifier for the first final.
-On the other hand, the Democratic Republic of Congo (DR Congo or the DRC) beat Zambia and got the second ticket in the final match.
-In the match for third place, Zambia won the bronze medal over Senegal.
-The Stade Felix Houphouet-Boigny witnessed the first final in the tournament's history as the Democratic Republic of the Congo became the inaugural tournament champion after defeating Ghana 2–0.
-In this way, the central African country achieved its first continental title after a 35-year drought.
+In the semi-finals, Ghana defeated Senegal on penalties whereas DR Congo beat Zambia to advance to the final.
+Zambia nonetheless finished their inaugural CHAN campaign on a high after defeating Senegal in the third-place match.
+DR Congo defeated Ghana 2–0 in the final at the same stadium that opened the tournament to became the inaugural champions, thus in the process ending a 35-year wait for an international trophy win of any sort.